bigtreetech/docs/docs/Panda_Jetpack_V2.md

         - ① Factory default preset color.

         - ② Custom color.
-After clicking, a color picker will appear where you can set the color value for this custom color.

             <img src=img/PandaJetpackV2/en/picker.png width="300"/>

-    - After selecting a `Preset` or `Color Definition`(custom color) color block.
-Click `Confirm`, you can set the RGB lights to your selected color.
+    - After selecting a color block, tap `Confirm`.
+If you tap on the color block in "Color Definition," you can set it to your preferred color.

         <img src=img/PandaJetpackV2/en/confirm.png width="300"/>